no-defun-allowed/lc3-in-lc3/README.md

 template part.
 However, as code density is important with LC-3 and its tiny PC-relative ranges, we instead have each "part" be compiled exactly once, with threaded "microcode" sequencing parts.

+We also handle the problem of fitting one 64 kiloword memory space into another with a simple virtual memory system, which pages into the host only when a page is written to.
+There is also a translation lookaside buffer with only one entry, which avoids calling `ldb` most of the time.